frieder/jira-issue-transition/README.md

       - name: Transition Issue
         uses: frieder/jira-issue-transition@v1
         with:
-          retries: 1 # optional
+          retries: 1
-          retryDelay: 10 # optional
+          retryDelay: 10
-          timeout: 2000 # optional
+          timeout: 2000
+          failOnError: true
+          # Either one of the following three formats for 'issue' is valid (spaces are trimmed)
           issue: XYZ-123
+          issue: XYZ-1, XYZ-2
+          issue: |
+            XYZ-1
+            XYZ-2
+          # Either one of the following two formats for 'transition' is valid
+          transition: In Progress
           transition: 21
           # following are properties that can be set if defined in the transition screen & required by validator
-          assignee: 123456:12345678-abcd-abcd-abcd-1234567890ab # optional
+          assignee: 123456:12345678-abcd-abcd-abcd-1234567890ab
-          comment: Some plaintext comment # optional
+          comment: Plaintext only
-          components: | # optional
+          components: |
             = component1
             = component2
             + component3
             - component2
-          customfields: | # optional
+          customfields: |
             10050: some value
             10051: 2023-01-01
             10052: https://github.com/marketplace?type=action
-          description: Plaintext only # optional
+          description: Plaintext only
-          duedate: 2023-02-01 # optional
+          duedate: 2023-02-01
-          fixversions: | # optional
+          fixversions: |
             = 1.0
             = 1.1
             + 2.0
             - 1.1
-          labels: | # optional
+          labels: |
             = foo
             = foo2
             = bar2
             + bar
             - foo2
             - bar2
-          priority: Lowest # optional
+          priority: Lowest
-          resolution: Won't Do # optional
+          resolution: Won't Do
-          summary: Some new fancy title # optional
+          summary: Some new fancy title
 ```

 ## Conditional Transition

 The action is always executed regardless of whether the issue is already in the target state.
 It is however possible
 to prevent a transition from being applied based on the current state of the ticket.
 To do this you can use the
 [jira-issue-info](https://github.com/marketplace/actions/jira-issue-info) action to pull the information from the
 ticket and then apply conditions on the transition steps.
 Following is an example how this can be done.